10/17/2015: Some corrections.

-Whatever was reflected in his green eyes, it was enough to make Genesis stop, wide-eyed, and yield without a second thought.
+Whatever was reflected on his face, it was enough to make Genesis stop, wide-eyed, and yield without a second thought.
 They followed their target, the man crossing town without hurry, never even looking back to make sure they were behind him.

 Sephiroth knew he would not attempt to trick them.
-It would have been against anything he had ever learned about him.
+It would have gone against anything he had ever learned about him.